Cimy-wang/AM3Net_Multimodal_Data_Fusion/README.md

 ## Train：
--If you want to run on other dataset, conduct the *data.mat*.
+- If you want to run on other dataset, conduct the *data.mat*.

--Trento Data (Hyperspectral and LiDAR Data): Trento dataset is provided by Professor Prof. L. Bruzzone from the University of Trento.
+- Trento Data (Hyperspectral and LiDAR Data): Trento dataset is provided by Professor Prof. L. Bruzzone from the University of Trento.

       data.mat  [C1>>C2]
       ----> ground (H*W)